Electric Cars – FAQs

 Not much at all thankfully!
 The fuel for an electric vehicle is very cheap, or in many cases free.
 A number of charge points in various cities around the world have offered free electricity to electric vehicle owners in order to research driving habits.
 Other companies have offered free recharge points as an incentive to park at their cafe/restaurant/shopping mall for the 20-30 minutes it takes to recharge your car.
 If you were spending 50 a week on fuel, then you may spend at most 5 if you purchase an electric vehicle.

 Over 10-20 years, the premium on purchasing an electric vehicle often pays itself off through reduced fuel costs.
-Of course electric vehicle battery is improving constantly as is the price of petrol and increasing, so our payback period for the initial investment is actually decreasing as we speak.
+Of course electric vehicle battery technology is improving constantly as is the price of petrol and increasing, so our payback period for the initial investment is actually decreasing as we speak.

 Through vehicle to grid (V2G) technology, the local electricity provider can ‘borrow’ some of your battery charge during critical peak demand periods and pay you money for that energy.
 In some schemes this will pay for your electricity in low periods and you will essentially have free fuel!